‘Y&R’ Spoilers: Billy Breaks Up With Phyllis, Reunites With Victoria

 Young and the Restless (Y&R) spoilers for the weeks of August 7 and 14 tease that Billy Abbot (Jason Thompson) breaks up with Phyllis (Gina Tognoni) and reunites with Victoria Newman (Amelia Heinle) after he discovers that Phyllis has been secretly plotting to drive a wedge between him and his ex-wife.

 Phyllis is upset that Billy has been spending a lot of time with Victoria since she fainted in an elevator and was hospitalized.
 She is afraid of losing Bill, so she hatches a plot to get Victoria involved with another man.
-But her plan eventually backfires and she ends up driving Billy away from her.
+However, her plan eventually backfires, and she ends up driving Billy away from her.

 Phyllis has been feeling insecure about her relationship with Billy since he began spending more time with Victoria following the crisis that hit Brash & Sassy.
 Billy took it upon himself after the commercial shoot went wrong to confront Jesse (Max Adler) and demand answers.
 Jesse revealed to him that Cane was behind the hockey team footage doctored to implicate Billy and get him fired.